Stanley666/proof-of-address-crypto-kickstarter/README.md

 * 	A donation of 0.10 ETH returns 20 OBL and 1 Vybuds (1 Karma)
 * 	A donation of 0.19 ETH returns 20 OBL and 1 Vybuds (1 Karma)
 * 	A donation of 0.20 ETH returns 40 OBL and 2 Vybuds (2 Karma)

+OBLs are tokens used on the Project Oblio experiment smart contracts.
+Karma are just a record to be used in a sort-of proof-of-individual system, if we can ever develop one (we think we can).

 Some things to consider:
 * Making donator's addresses public is useful if we want to prevent someone from hoarding a large number of vybuds, and using them to attack the network early on with fake data.
 The maximum number of vybuds that a single person can order in our kickstarter has not yet been determined.